 Before his recall, Casparius went 6-4 with a 3.31 ERA and 98 strikeouts in 81.2 minor league innings this season.
 The right-hander’s promotion to Oklahoma City came in May following five starts with the Double-A Tulsa Drillers, where he was 2-1 with a 3.32 ERA over 21.2 frames.
 MLB Pipeline currently ranks him as the Dodgers’ No. 23 prospect.

-The first Futures Leaguer to play in the majors this season was former Bristol Blue and Georgia Tech product Justyn-Henry Malloy, who got the call from the Detroit Tigers earlier this month.
-Malloy played in his first game on June 3 and hit his first home run two days later.
+The first Futures Leaguer to appear in the majors this season was former Bristol Blue and Georgia Tech product Justyn-Henry Malloy, who got the call from the Detroit Tigers to play in his first game on June 3 before hitting his first home run two days later.

 Prior to Casparius, the two most recent debutants were former Futures League Most Valuable Players and fellow New England natives.
 Former Worcester Bravehearts and Dartmouth College catcher Ben Rice, the 2020 MVP from Cohasset, Mass., completed his climb to the New York Yankees on June 18, totaling seven homers and 22 RBI over his first 40 games.